SAP/abap-cleaner/docs/rules/ChainRule.md

 # Unchain into multiple statements

 Resolves a chain \(DATA:, FIELD-SYMBOLS:, ASSERT: etc.\) into multiple standalone statements.
-The chain is kept, however, for declarations with BEGIN OF ...
-END OF blocks.
+The chain is kept, however, for structure declarations with BEGIN OF ...
+END OF.

 This rule is part of the **essential** profile, as it is explicitly demanded by the [Clean ABAP Styleguide](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md).